emard/esp32s3-jtag/README.md

     apt install openocd

 On arduino install board support "esp32 by espressif".

-There is patched OpenOCD to supports this JTAG.
+For those who don't have openocd in linux distribution binary, in Arduino is some OpenOCD that supports this JTAG.
 It can be found here:

     find ~/.arduino15 -name openocd